I’ve recently used WhatsApp to capture user behaviour that led to some unexpected outcomes for the client and the research participants…

 8, Afterwards I created a WhatsApp group for them to stay in touch.
 Unexpectedly, the users were really keen to be involved in the future iterations of the app – something I didn’t anticipate, but that obviously reflected well on the research experience!

 Rich outputs that made a difference to the business

-Overall, we were able to bring together the videos of the first-time user experience, the written and visual feedback from the diaries, the Crashlytics data and the output of the focus group discussion.
+Overall, I was able to bring together the videos of the first-time user experience, the written and visual feedback from the diaries, the Crashlytics data and the output of the focus group discussion.
 The research study took just under three weeks from recruitment to report delivery and was significantly less expensive to run than anticipated.

 The insights confirmed initial fears regarding bugs in the app, as well as revealing some unexpected user behaviour.
 As a result of the research the client widened the scope for the app, affecting plans for future iterations, as well as influencing the marketing and support functions within the organisation.

 If you’d like to use a similar approach and don’t have an experienced user researcher within your organisation, or if you have any other research requirements, do get in touch with me via the contact page.